hq9000/adversarial-music-generator/README.md

 ### Inspired by...
-The library largely borrows  inspiration from evolutionary approaches such as genetic algorithms and also some less evident inspiration from adversarial training of neural networks.
+The approach implemented in the library largely borrows  inspiration from evolutionary approaches such as genetic algorithms.

 ## How the search is performed